PendragonDI/pendragondi-api-raw/README.md

 > **Find out how much you're wasting on redundant API calls — with one decorator and one command.**

+This is our first public release!
+Feedback and bug reports are very welcome—if you run into anything unexpected, please open an issue.
+We'll be shipping improvements quickly.

 Pendragondi.API Raw is a local utility that tracks API usage patterns in your Python applications and surfaces hidden inefficiencies like:
 - Repeated identical API calls
 - Missed caching opportunities